Mark-MDO47/UniRemote/code/WriteRFID/README.md

 ## Arduino IDE Board Selection
 [Top](#WriteRFID "Top")<br>
+The same setup works for both hardware platforms.
+In the Arduino IDE, select the board as "ESP32 Dev Module".

 WriteRFID has been run on two different hardware platforms
 - UniRemote_CYD
   - Based on ESP32-2432S028R (Cheap Yellow Display or CYD).
 The CYD is based on the ESP32 D0WDQ6.